Are you planning to visit Yemen? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Yemen.

 Electricity in Yemen

-In Yemen the power plugs and sockets are of type A, D and G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Yemen the power plug sockets are of type A, D and G. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Yemen?